Tabita99/Planet-Vegan/README.md

 vegan site and that's mostly a plant based diet.
 I used white for my navbar titles, and i used dark grey for the rest of the fonts.Also made my catgory dropdow gree to keep with theme.
 The colours on my website were consistent and minimal.

+### Navbar
+The navbar consists of a Recipes dropdown list showing all the recipe categories, Home, Login and Sign Up.
+When you login, the Login is removed, and Logout, Add Your Recipes and Profile can be viewed.
+The side nav on the mobile device appears on the right.

 ### Home Page
 The home page consists of a picture of a vegan dish with a welcome message, welcoming everyone to the page.
 They're also a search bar for searching recipes of your choice.
 Above the search, there's a message encouraging you to sign up.